-Prior to 2017, the Company determined that it has no significant influence over Enderun.
+The Company determined that it has no significant influence over Enderun.
 Management assessed that it did not exercise significant influence over the financial and operating policy decisions of the investee.
-Accordingly, Enderun was classified as an AFS investment as at December 31, 2016.
+Accordingly, Enderun is considered an AFS investment as at December 31, 2016.
 In 2017, Anscor sold all of its shares in Enderun (see Note 12).